Social interaction is good for your mental health

 Good news!
 You have fun with your friends, they support you in times of need, and they give you a hand on moving day.
 But according to recent studies, your friends are also good for your mental health and help you live a longer life.

 People who are socially well-connected are normally in better health than people who live alone or who have little social contact1.
-Furthermore, people who have more social interaction are less likely to be affected by depression or dementia.1 Studies also show that social people are less likely to be sick or recover more quickly if they do become ill2.
-You could say that socializing is a way to boost your immune system.
+Furthermore, people who have more social interaction are less likely to be affected by depression or dementia.1 Studies also show that socially active people are less likely to become ill and would recover more quickly.2 In short, socializing can boost your immune system.

 A person who is socially isolated has a 50% higher risk of premature death than a person who has a solid social network1.
 The effects of loneliness and social isolation on health are as negative as those caused by obesity, lack of physical exercise or smoking1.

 The body experiences loneliness as a form of stress1.
-In response to this stress, the body sends signals that cause the heart rate and blood pressure to go up, among other things.
+Therefore, in response to this stress, the body sends signals that could potentially increase the heart rate and blood pressure.
 Over the long run, high blood pressure and heart rate are major risk factors for cardiovascular diseases such as heart attack, aneurysm and stroke, which increase the risk of premature death1.

 According to the Harvard Study of Adult Development, a study carried out by Harvard University, healthy social relationships, determined as healthy by quality and not quantity, function as stress absorbers.
 They help to “soak up” and reduce negative emotions and the stress of the difficult moments in life such as grieving, separation and illness3.